Ireland is my home country and it’s a great country to be a tourist in. Our hospitality sector sets high standards both for produce and service.

 But don’t let this fool you into thinking that Dublin is easy to traverse.
 It once took me 50 minutes to travel, by bus, the 16km distance from Dublin Airport to Northumberland Road in South Dublin.
 Earlier that morning it took me 50 minutes to fly the 266km from Kerry to Dublin.
 Going by private car is no better as a friend in Dublin spends 1.5 hours driving 15 miles to his workplace every day.

 For taxis, check out this Taxi Fare Estimator.

-Air: There are only two internal flight routes in Ireland: Kerry/Dublin and Donegal/Dublin.
+AIR: There are only two internal flight routes in Ireland: Kerry to Dublin and Donegal to Dublin.
 Both routes are operated under the Aer Lingus brand so onward flight connections to other countries is possible.
 If you are flying internally in Ireland you can use the FastTrack security facility at Dublin Airport’s Terminal 2.
 It’s a less stressful experience than the main security queue.

 Check out my blog post on how Irish railway stations got their names.